We could write off up to 85% of your unaffordable debt

 How long it will take you to complete your repayments.

-Under an AO, you will continue to make repayments until the debt is paid off.
+Under an Administration Order, you will continue to make repayments until the debt is paid off.
 Unlike an IVA, none of the debt automatically written off.

 You will be liable to pay fees every time you make a payment.
 This can be up to 10% of your total debt.